-Source: Compiled by CBGA from Budget at a glance, Union Budget documents, various years.
+Source: Compiled by CBGA from Budget at a Glance, Union Budget documents, various years.

-The declining expenditure-GDP ratio has had its consequences on overall social sector allocations which were reflected in the budgets placed in the previous two years.
+The declining expenditure-GDP ratio has had its consequences on overall social sector allocations which were reflected in the budgets of the previous two years.
 This has been discussed in detail in the section on social sector priorities.
-However, the following section provides facts on transfer of resources to the states in real terms.
+In the following section specific facts and figures have been provided on transfer of resources to the states in real terms.